Lectionary Bible Studies and Sermons

 v15.
 The nature and being of God are perfectly revealed in Christ.
 He is the image of God, v15a; he is preeminent over all creation, Lord over it, heir of it all; he is a cosmic Christ, v15b.

 v17.
 Paul restates the idea of Christ's permanence, his precedence over all things, and then adds a new thought.
-Christ has cosmic significance in that he maintains all things, sustaining and unifying all things.
+Christ has cosmic significance in that he maintains all things, sustaining and unifying the creation.

 Set your eyes on Jesus